mikewhetzel/chickendoor/README.md

 # chickendoor
+I used a Pi3B for my chicken door project, though I'm sure it could be adapted to other devices.

 Two shell scripts that trigger two Python scripts to control a relay-driven 12v motor to raise and lower an automated chicken coop door.
 Timing is based on sunset/sunrise times calculated by heliocron (https://github.com/mfreeborn/heliocron).

 My chicken door Pi is connected to Wifi, but this system should work offline as long as the system date and clock remain accurate.